-You might think that scaly, flaking, or dead facial skin is reserved for the frigid, dry temperatures of winter—but that's actually far from the truth.
+You might think that dryness, flakes, and skin peeling are reserved for the frigid, dry temperatures of winter—but that's actually far from the truth.
 Unfortunately, dry skin can occur at any time, regardless of the season or climate.

 There are many factors that can contribute to facial skin dryness, including genetics, the weather, environmental factors, dehydration, overwashing, and some dermatological conditions like eczema, psoriasis, and dermatitis.